Jarbidge Stage Robbery

 The Jarbidge Stage Robbery was the last stage robbery in the Old West.
 On December 5, 1916, the driver of a small two-horse mail wagon was ambushed as he was riding to the town of Jarbidge, Nevada.
-The driver was killed and $4,000 was stolen, however, three suspects were arrested shortly afterward, including a horse thief named Ben Kuhl.
+The driver was killed and $4,000 was stolen.
+Three suspects were arrested shortly afterward, including a horse thief named Ben Kuhl.
 Kuhl would eventually become the first murderer in American history to be convicted and sent to prison by the use of palm print evidence.
 The stolen $4,000 was never recovered and is said to be buried somewhere in Jarbidge Canyon.
 According to author Ken Weinman, the Jarbidge Stage Robbery is one of the "best authenticated buried treasure stories in Nevada's long history."

 Background

-In 1916, Jarbidge, Nevada, was one of the state's most isolated communities, located within Jarbidge Canyon, along the Jarbidge River, about 100 miles north of Elko, Nevada, and sixty-five miles south of Rogerson, Idaho.
-There was a Native American village nearby, called Owyhee, but it was just as remote as Jarbidge.
-The town was founded as a tent city in 1909, due to a gold rush, which brought about 1,500 people to the area.
-The winters there are very severe though and by the spring of 1910 the population had reduced to just a few hundred.
-Ken Weinman wrote: "The miners had staked their claims on the snowdrifts covering the ground to a depth of as much as 18 feet, but when the snow melted in late spring, it exposed the exaggeration of the newspaper reports, and about 80 percent of the prospectors became disgusted and pulled up stakes and headed elsewhere."
+In 1916, Jarbidge, Nevada, was one of the state's most isolated communities, located within Jarbidge Canyon, along the Jarbidge River.
+The town was founded as a tent city in 1909 due to a gold rush, which brought about 1,500 people to the area.
+Due to severe winters, the population had reduced to just a few hundred by the spring of 1910.

-In many western states and territories, the turn of the century was no great change.
-Technological advancements were often slow in reaching isolated communities.
-Jarbidge was no exception.
-There was only one treacherous dirt road that led to the town and only one means of communication with the outside world, the United States Mail stage.
+Due to its isolated location, technological advancements in the broader world were slow to reach Jarbridge.
+The only road into the town was a treacherous dirt road, and its only means of communication with the outside world was the United States Mail stage.
 Furthermore, in winter, twenty to thirty foot snow drifts could cut off the community for several weeks at a time.
 Automobiles had not yet made it to Jarbidge, so riding horses and driving wagons were still the main modes of transportation.
-Because Rogerson, Idaho was the closest railroad town to Jarbidge, the wagon driver, Fred Searcy, made round trips to and from, not only delivering mail, but also company payrolls for the local miners.
+Because Rogerson, Idaho, was the closest railroad town, wagon driver Fred Searcy made trips to Jarbridge to deliver both mail and company payrolls for the local miners.